 The Easy Way to Develop Your Parenting Style

 There's a lot involved with bringing up children, as any parent or teacher's aide will tell you.
-The good news is that for those parenting areas in which you need development, there's OCA parenting course training like our Parents Guide to Raising Children that's CPD Accredited, video-based and modular, meaning that it's designed to cater for busy people!
+The good news is that for those parenting areas in which you need development, there's OCA parenting course training like our Parents Guide to Raising Children that's CPD Endorsed, video-based and modular, meaning that it's designed to cater for busy people!

 You get an immersive learning experience with us, too, as you can see in our Student Study Demo, so you won't be poring over endless pages of text as you learn.
 Our next-level learning experience is what keeps our students coming back time again, particularly as every one of our courses comes with excellent support in the form of 1-to-1 mentoring and 24/7 tutorial assistance.